 1974 Viktor Meili founded V. Meili SA for construction and special vehicles.

+In 1984 the company E. Meili SA construction vehicles Schubelbach had to close its doors and sell the property for financial reasons .
 2001 home V. Meili SA areussie through how to work tirelessly to redeem the property of the founder.
 So it is again in possession of the Viktor Meili family.

 |Roger L. Gamaunt (1921-1987), had the idea in 1947 to an articulated 6x6 and filed a patent for the Gama-Goat in April 1960.
 Articulated in pitch and roll with the addition of a spring suspension on each wheel, unlike Meili Flex-Trac articulated only in pitch whose longitudinal arms absorbed roll in addition to their work of suspension, the first prototype was completed shortly after .
 William (Bill) Janowski also contributed to the project until 1966.
 After many tests, including two in Thailand in 1962 and 1965 , the vehicle took its final form in 1963 whose the U.S. Army ordered two other prototypes in early 1963 as the XM561 , and 14 others. it replace by the HUMMER in 1985 after producing more than 15000 copies between 1968 and 1972 by Condec, Consolidated Diesel Electric Corp., Charlotte, NC.|